 The most powerful technology that is emblematic of a more advanced and enlightened society was animated on Star Trek in the form of the twenty-third century handgun, better known as the Phaser.

-A Phaser beam could cut through walls and burrow through rock.
+Captain Kirk’s phaser beam could cut through walls and burrow through rock.
 Phasers could heat objects, making them glow like coals, or slice through a hull.
 The Phaser could also disintegrate living creatures.
-So the greatest power of the weapon was its capacity to be harnessed — the ability to set the Phaser on stun.
+But the greatest power of the weapon was its capacity to be harnessed — the ability to set the Phaser on stun.

 Stunningly Silent but Not Deadly